ekaterinavasil/ekaterinavasil/README.md

 ----
 ### :woman_technologist: About Me :

-- :woman_student: Working as Product analyst at T2;
+- :woman_student: Working as product analyst at T2;
 - :computer: Open to new job opportunities to grow my career as a frontend developer;
 - :books: Python (Pandas, Numpy, Matplotlib.
 Seaborn, SciPy), SQL, Tableau;
 - :speech_balloon: Get in touch with me at [Telegram](https://t.me/katachai).